Chapter 1: Who Are Gog and Magog? (38:1-2)

 But why such a gathering of nations against one small country, one may wonder?
 The answer, of course, is that Israel will – in fact already is – tied into an alliance with the U.S. So these nations will have to confront not only Israel, but also the daunting military might of the American superpower.

-In recent news Qadhafi’s Libya has suffered defeat at the hands of the U.S., Britain, and France.
-Truth be told, leaders of these countries were not all that concerned about Qadhafi’s autocratic regime trampling on the rights of Libyans; what really mattered to them was the fact that they could not control Qadhafi and could not get Libya’s oil served to them on a silver platter.
+In recent news Qadhafi’s Libya suffered defeat at the hands of the U.S., Britain, and France.
+Truth be told, leaders of these countries were little concerned about Qadhafi’s autocratic style of rule; what really mattered to them was the fact that they could not control Qadhafi and could not get Libya’s oil served to them on a silver platter.
 Qadhafi laid down his own terms and prices, which greatly annoyed these western powers.
 As a result, when the “Arab Spring” swept through Libya, they hypocritically hijacked the movement, using it as their excuse to further their own agenda.

 As a result Libya may now join the anti-Russian camp for a time.
 But as the prophecy here indicates, we shouldn’t be surprised to see the politics in this region change rapidly, as often happens in this world.
 In fact, as the murder there (September, 2012) of the American ambassador shows, Libya could easily veer back into its former anti-Israel stance.
 Right now, conditions there are so chaotic that (were it not for this ancient prophecy) it would be difficult to see how things are going to pan out in that nation.